nwokolawrence6/crave_tech/README.md

 # Solution for OAK'S LAB Test

-This solution was implemented using Graphql (Apollo)
+This solution was implemented using Graphql (Apollo) and React (Next.js)

 ###  How to run